martinkimani/EcabsFrontend/README.md

 To be able to add, edit and remove a booking by both rabbitMQ or REST this can be achieved by
 swapping between 0 and 1 in the url defined in the addBooking, updateBooking, deleteBooking methods in api.services.ts file in services folder in the front end project

+the backend project can be found here https://github.com/martinkimani/Ecabs

 ## Development server